jarrodmillman/rcsds/lectures/day16.rst

 Task
 ----

-(Remember to add new code via pull-requests.)
+(Remember to always add new code via pull-requests.)

 - Add TravisCI and Coveralls.io buttons to your README.md
 - Make sure your tests pass, add a new test